Lessify/localess-angular/projects/localess-angular/README.md

 ## Usage

 ## Client Provider
-Why do we need Client Provider, the provider is designed to be used on the client side only, as it **API Token** is not requires.
+Why do we need Client Provider, the provider is designed to be used on the client side only, as it **API Token** is not required.

 ````ts
 const LOCALESS_URL = 'https://my-localess.web.app';